jimleonardo/Expressur/README.md

 # Expressur

 Expressur does some basic math.

+The real purpose of Expressur is to be a meaningful but straightforward set of code that can be ported to almost any other language so that the languages can be compared.
+It does this by taking a normal problem, arithmetic, and using string manipulation, iteration, and primitive operations.

 It can also calculate the results of a set of formula, including formula that rely on the results of other formula.
 For example, this test from  `EvaluatorTests.cs` shows the formula "extraindirection" relying on the results from two other formula, including a formula that in turn relies on other formula.

 ```csharp
 [Fact]